Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

-Although we did not require participants to specify their occupations, many of them disclosed the industries where they worked during the interviews, especially those working with VR/AR technologies and valuing S\&P of technologies in use.
+Although we did not require participants to specify their occupations, many of them disclosed the industries where they worked at the time of the interview, especially those working with VR/AR technologies and valuing S\&P of technologies.
 Among the 15 participants who disclosed their professions, seven participants worked in technology companies, many of which focused on VR/AR technology and/or valued the S\&P of their products.
 Two participants worked in finance and also had some expertise in S\&P. Three participants were K12 educators who had used VR as teaching materials or worked in education technology companies.
-One participant was a game streamer with a lot of experience with VR in general and social VR in particular.
+One participant was a game streamer with abundant experience in VR.
 The varied experiences of our participants provided us with rich and diversified insights into how parents from different industries and backgrounds approached their children's S\&P in VR.
-The VR usage details of our study participants and their children are included in Tables~\ref{tab:parents_usage} and~\ref{tab:children_usage} in Appendix~\ref{sec:appendix_vr_usage}.
-The full demographic details are specified in Table~\ref{tab:full_demographics} in Appendix~\ref{sec:appendix_full_demographics}.
+The VR usage details of our study participants and their children are included in Table~\ref{tab:parents_child_usage} in Appendix~\ref{sec:appendix_tables}.
+The full demographic details are specified in Table~\ref{tab:full_demographics} in Appendix~\ref{sec:appendix_tables}.

 \paragraphb{In-home VR ownership and parents' usage.} We only interviewed parents who had VR devices in the household.
-We asked participants to self-describe the VR devices they own in the screening survey and verified the ownership at the beginning of the interview (see Table~\ref{tab:parents_usage} in Appendix~\ref{sec:appendix_vr_usage}).
+We asked participants to self-describe the VR devices they own in the pre-screening survey and verified the ownership at the beginning of the interview (see Table~\ref{tab:parents_child_usage} in Appendix~\ref{sec:appendix_tables}).
 Almost all participants (17) only owned one VR headset shared with other family members, including children.

-In the screening survey, parents chose their purposes of usage as gaming (16), creativity (8), socialization (8), education (8), streaming and films (7), health (6), and productivity/work (4).
+In the pre-screening survey, parents selected their purposes of usage as gaming (16), creativity (8), socialization (8), education (8), streaming and films (7), health (6), and productivity/work (4).
 During the interviews, we also asked participants how frequently they used VR.
 Seven participants reported their frequency to be on a daily basis, eight participants were on a weekly basis, three participants were on a quarter basis, and two participants were not actively using VR at the time of the interview but indicated their children were more active users.

 \paragraphb{Children's demographics.} Considering children's privacy and the focus of this study, we only asked parents to report the basic demographics of their children and information relating to their S\&P concerns in VR.
 As shown in Table~\ref{tab:basic_demographics}, 10 children were female and 15 children were male.
 The age ranges of children included 6-9 years old (6), 10-13 years old (11), and 14-17 years old (8).
 Therefore, while most VR products are designed for users aged above 13~\cite{Verizon_2023, Gent_LiveScience_2016, Jay_2023}, most children in our sample (17) were below the recommended minimum age for VR usage.